The Clear Edge

 Compressed approach

-Weeks 8–12 are the growth phase.
-Hire is operational.
-You’re no longer doing delivery work.
-You focus entirely on growth—more clients, better positioning, higher prices, whatever moves revenue from $30K to $50K.
+Weeks 8–12 are the growth phase, when your hire is fully operational and you’re no longer doing delivery work.
+You can now focus entirely on growth—more clients, sharper positioning, higher prices—whatever reliably moves revenue from $30K to $50K.

 With the hire handling delivery, you have 20–25 hours/week freed.
 That’s enough time to: